star3am/hashiqube/README.md

 ## Hashiqube Diagram

-In essence Hashiqube is a Docker Container (by default) or a Virtual Machine with a Docker Daemon inside running on your local laptop.
-It runs all the Hashicorp products and other popular Open Source tools, such as Minikube, Ansible AWX Tower, Prometheus and Grafana and many, many more.
+In essence Hashiqube is a Docker Container (by default) or a Virtual Machine.

+Hashiqube has a Docker Daemon inside.
+And it runs on your local laptop or a cloud instance.

+Hashiqube runs all the Hashicorp products and other popular Open Source tools, such as Minikube, Ansible AWX Tower, Prometheus and Grafana and many, many more, See [__Hashiqube Integrations__](/?id=hashiqube-integrations-1)

 You can also run Hashiqube on AWS, GCP and Azure.
 This is called Hashiqube Multi-Cloud, see: [__Multi-Cloud__](multi-cloud/README)